dynamicexpresso/DynamicExpresso/README.md

 - Array/list/dictionary initialization
 - Explicit generic invocation (like `method<type>(arg)`)
 - Lambda/delegate declaration (delegate and lamda are only supported as variables or parameters or as a return type of the expression)

+## Analyzing an expression

+To check if a given expression is valid or not you can use the `Interpreter.Analyze` method.
+This is useful when you want to provide a feedback for a user that has written an expression.

 ## Performance and multithreading